We are surrounded. Surrounded by bad advice, surrounded by bad foods, and surrounded by bad advertising.

 The most popular thing at the moment is protein.
 It is the king of macronutrients to many however most people are already consuming sufficient protein each day.
 Just because it has the word protein on the packaging it does not mean it’s healthy and will still contain sugars and fats in the ingredients if you look closely.
 Don’t be ripped off and if you want protein then just eat some chicken.

-I’m not trying to sell you something, I am basically trying to help you understand that there is so much money to be made through food and exercise by selling something that sounds appealing and easy.
+I’m not trying to sell you something.
+I am basically trying to help you understand that there is so much money to be made through food and exercise.
+Money is made by selling something that sounds appealing and easy.

 The things you should be buying are the things that are always there and don’t need advertising.
 Things like fruit and vegetables, chicken, and milk.
 The reason why these aren’t advertised is because we need them.
 Supermarkets know that we need good sources of meat, vitamins and minerals, dairy, and fibre.
-Because these foods aren’t fancy and they are classed as necessities then they don’t get the limelight however when advertisers know that people will buy something because they switched the sugar for artificial sweeteners or switched the fat for a truck load of sugar then it will be on the TV adverts creating a vision of your perfect life.
+Because these foods aren’t fancy and they are classed as necessities then they don’t get the limelight.
+When advertisers know that people will buy something because they switched the sugar for artificial sweeteners, or switched the fat for a truck load of sugar, then it will be on the TV adverts creating a vision of your perfect life.

 Don’t believe what is said on TV adverts, read the food labels to see the truth, and educate yourself on nutrition and healthy eating.